SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 layout: post
 tags: monster elemental lesser  underdark magical fire astral
 permalink: /monsters/mephit-fire
-title: Mephit, Fire
+title: Mephit, Flame
 ---

-Fire animated by a spark of mischief.
+A flame animated by a spark of mischief.
 Small elemental fire.

-_Imagine if a little grotesque gargoyle was made of pure flames._
+_Imagine if a flame had the shape of a little carnival figure._

-_Hysterical, Herald of agressive negociations._

 <br>